-RSA requires SSL for Active Directory connections to avoid exposing sensitive data passing over the connection.
-For example, if bind authentications are performed over a non-SSL connection, the password is sent over the wire in the clear.
+RSA requires SSL for LDAP connections to avoid exposing sensitive data passing over the connection.
+For example, if bind authentications are performed over a non-SSL connection, the password is sent in the clear.
 The use of SSL-LDAP requires that the appropriate certificate is accessible by Authentication Manager.